Lioo7/Secrets/README.md

 [![Passport.js](https://img.shields.io/badge/Passport.js-%3E%3D%200.4.1-orange)](http://www.passportjs.org/)
 [![Google OAuth 2.0](https://img.shields.io/badge/Google%20OAuth%202.0-%3E%3D%202.0.0-yellow)](https://developers.google.com/identity/protocols/oauth2)

 **Description**: This project is a web application built with Node.js and Express that allows users to register, log in, and share secrets anonymously.
-It uses MongoDB as the database and implements authentication using Passport.js and the Google OAuth 2.0 strategy.
+It follows the MVC architecture, uses MongoDB as the database and implements authentication using Passport.js and the Google OAuth 2.0 strategy.

 ## Table of Contents